-Other IUDs, including the Progesterone‑T, were loaded with varying doses of progesterone crystals that were usually suspended in silicone oil.
-This IUD released about 24 milligrams of progesterone a year.
-It was originally promoted under the truly Orwellian label “Uterine Therapeutic System.”[iii]
+Other intrauterine devices, including the Progesterone‑T, were loaded with varying doses of progesterone crystals that were usually suspended in silicone oil.
+This intrauterine device released about 24 milligrams of progesterone a year.
+It was originally promoted under the truly Orwellian label “Uterine Therapeutic System.”[ii]

 The copper IUDs (including the “Copper‑7,” “Copper‑T” and “Tatum‑T”) discharged from 50 to 75 micrograms of ionic copper into the uterus each day.
 These copper ions interfere with the life‑sustaining functions that regulate implantation of the new human life in the uterus.
 Copper has been proven to be the active agent in these IUDs because identical devices are ineffective without the element.
-Each copper IUD is effective at causing early abortions for about four years.[iv]
+Each copper intrauterine device is effective at causing early abortions for about four years.[iii]

 How Do IUDs Work?

 Nearly half a century ago, the American Medical Association recognized that “the action of the IUDs would seem to be a simple local phenomenon.
-That these devices prevent nidation [implantation] of an already fertilized ovum has been accepted as the most likely mechanism of action.”[vii]
+That these devices prevent nidation [implantation] of an already fertilized ovum has been accepted as the most likely mechanism of action.”[v]
 The Food and Drug Administration (FDA) concurred in this assessment, finding that “IUDs seem to interfere in some manner with the implantation of the fertilized egg in the lining of the uterine cavity.
-The IUD does not prevent ovulation.”[viii]
+The IUD does not prevent ovulation.”[vi]

 Nothing has changed.
-The patient information pamphlets for all of the IUDs made today describe in detail this abortifacient action.
+The patient information pamphlets for all of the intrauterine devices made today describe in detail this abortifacient action.
 For example, the PIP for the Skyla IUD says that one of its mechanisms of action is “alteration of the endometrium.”

 Complications Associated with IUD Use